Richard M. Cox: Coaching career

 Cox was the first ever ECB Level 4 Coach in Warwickshire whilst being a Senior Staff Coach and Educator for ECB.
 In 1992 he was invited to coach the Gibraltar national team, with his first major tournament in charge being the 1994 ICC Trophy in Kenya.
 He also served as Gibraltar's coach at the 1997 and 2001 editions of the ICC Trophy, as well as various European competitions.
 In 2001 and 2003 Gibraltar won the European Division 2 titles under Cox's tutelage.

 During his other coaching activities Cox's notable achievements included overseeing the production line of players at Warwickshire notably Wagh, Singh, Powell, Troughton, Bell and Westwood and more latterly Woakes and Moeen Ali.
 He was also appointed and ran the ICC Europe Academies for men and women from 1999 to 2009 whilst picking up coaching experience in many countries around the world.
 During his time in Holland he coached the Dutch Women's teams to European Championship success in 2012 and ECB T20 tournament successes in 2013 and 2014.

-He remains a mentor to ECB Level 3 and 4 coaches working alongside many current players and coaches at first class clubs as well as the Women's Game.
 In 2018 Cox was appointed to the position of National Coach of the Cyprus team that competed in the ICC T20I World Cup Qualifier in the Netherlands and in 2022 a similar qualification event in Finland.
-In 2021 he worked in the Central Sparks Academy Coaching Team as Asst Coach.
+In 2021 he worked in the Central Sparks Womens Academy Coaching Team as Asst Coach.

 In addition to his role in Cyprus he acts as a Cricket Advisor to the Estonian Cricket Association across tournaments and matchplay programmes.
+In 2022 Cox began to specialise in T10 Franchise Cricket with inaugural events in the European Cricket League based at Cartama Oval in Andalucia, Spain.
+Firstly with Punjab Lions who were narrowly defeated in the finals and more latterly with Estonian debutants Tallinn Stallions.

+Outside of the touchline of Cricket he remains a mentor to ECB Level 3 (Advanced) and Level 4 (Specialist) coaches working alongside many current players and coaches at first class clubs as well as the Women's Game.
+As a result of that in November 2024 Cox was invited to become an ICC (International Cricket Council) Master Coach Educator alongside 14 others from around the world.
+His experience with ECB/ICC and the Associate Member cricket world resulted in him being the first Educator to deliver the world-renowned ICC Level 3 Coaching course in Bahrain in May 2025 alongside colleagues from Cricket Australia, ICC, and Cricket South Africa.